AviatrixSystems/Docs/HowTos/gateway.rst

 When it is enabled on an Spoke gateway, only that gateway VPC route table is applied.
 This feature does not apply to AWS Transit Gateway (TGW)  attached Spoke VPCs.

+To disable this feature, empty the field and click Save.
+The on-prem learned routes will be propagated in to the Spoke VPC routes.

 Filter Routes to Spoke VPC
 ------------------------------